Category Archives: Religion

 Worthwhile Causes and Double Standards

 This past weekend I spent what I considered an enjoyable time at general conference.
 As I noted in an earlier post, there were two major events planned in conjunction with the conference—one by Ordain Women and the other by American Atheists.
-In observing the Ordain Women event and considering the way that their efforts have played out on the Internet over the past couple of months, I’ve noticed a couple… Read More »
+In observing the Ordain Women event and considering the way that their efforts have… Read More »